Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

 3. Navigate to the Synchronize menu and select **Topics from Cluster**.

-4. Synchronize topics with either of following two options:
+4. Synchronize topics with either of the following two options:

     -   `Individual Options`: Select one or more topics individually, choose a team, and save.
 The selected topics will now appear in the **Topics** menu, assigned to the chosen team.
-    -   `Bulk Options` tab: Select all topics from the Kafka cluster at once, choose a team, and save.
+    -   `Bulk Options` tab: Select all topics from the Kafka cluster at once, choose a team and save.
 The selected topics will now appear in the **Topics** menu, assigned to the chosen team.